Reading Time: 8 minutes 24 seconds

 This is a very common issue - one that even seasoned trainers sometimes struggle with.
 So be encouraged - we're here to support you!

-The nearly unanimous answer: ‘give them results.'
-That's all well and good, and I agree that results are very motivating, but if a client isn't motivated to stick with you long enough to see measurable results, what do you do then?
+Ask personal trainers this exact question and you'll likely hear: ‘Give them results.'
+That's all well and good, and results are very motivating, but if a client isn't motivated to stick with you long enough to see measurable results, what do you do then?

 Let's explore the concept of motivation as it applies to exercise and fitness.

-First, we know that there are intrinsic and extrinsic motives.
+First, there are intrinsic and extrinsic motives.
 Intrinsic motives are those that fulfill a person's needs for belonging (acceptance by society) and self-esteem (an action that makes the person feel good about themselves).

 Extrinsic motives fulfill more basic needs such as physiological needs (food, water, rest), safety, and also belonging (peer pressure or social status).
 As you see, intrinsic and extrinsic motivations have some overlap.